 Third, we examine the amount of money a school district uses to hold down the tax rate each year; that is, money the district has in hand at the end of the previous year that it applies to the revenue side of the ledger for the coming year.
-From the 2014-15 general fund budget Unatego applied \$1,000,000 to hold the tax rate down.
+From the 2014-15 general fund budget, Unatego applied \$1,000,000 to hold the tax rate down.
 If it had not done so, the district would have had to raise this additional revenue from the local taxpayers to support the 2015-16 school year operation.
 The end result however is that the district will again have to have at least \$1,000,000 excess revenue next year to do the same procedure or the local residents will have to make up any difference that is short of this amount.

 In summary, from our analysis we have concluded the district is in very poor fiscal condition as of June 2015.
-This option is shared by the New York State Comptrollers office in its January 2015 report, based on 2014 data, that indicated Unatego was a district in "moderate fiscal stress" (see Appendix A) and in its January 2016 Report of Examination on the district's fiscal condition (see separate document).
+This opinion is shared by the New York State Comptrollers office in its January 2015 report, based on 2014 data, that indicated Unatego was a district in "moderate fiscal stress" (see Appendix A) and in its January 2016 Report of Examination on the district's fiscal condition (see separate document).
+The New York State Comptroller's Office concluded in its January 2016 report that "if the decline in fund balance continues, the District's financial stability could become a concern.
+Recurring revenues are not sufficient to finance recurring expenditures."
+All indicators point to the very precarious financial condition of the Unatego school district.